RishabhRD/rs-stl/docs/design.md

 general one.

-If any range has end position known upfront, that range would be treated as more specialized range with enhanced capabilities.
+If any range has end position known upfront, that range would be treated as more specialized range with enhanced capabilities and is called `BoundedRange`.

 rs-stl defines traits, that one struct has to implement to adopt the range behavior. rs-stl defines following traits based on capabilities of the range: